washingtonyachtclub/documents/WYC_Policies.md

 A Chief or Ratings Examiner giving permission to practice must watch the Member’s sailing performance until the Member demonstrates the basic ability to sail the boat safely.
 For Sailboards, the Chief or Ratings Examiner may alternatively tether the board until the Member demonstrates the basic ability to sail the board safely.

 ### Classes
 Novice and Intermediate classes are taught only by Instructors.
-These classes are intended to assist the inexperienced sailor in learning the basic techniques of rigging, derigging, sailing, self-rescue, and docking of club boats, with primary emphasis on instilling respect for club equipment and instilling in Members safe sailing behaviors.
+These classes are intended to assist the inexperienced sailor in learning the basic techniques of rigging, derigging, sailing, self-rescue, and docking of Club boats, with primary emphasis on instilling respect for club equipment and instilling in Members safe sailing behaviors.

 #### Times
 Classes are taught at scheduled times as determined by the Instructor(s) and the Vice Commodore.

 #### Instructor Checkout Permissions
-Class Members without appropriate ratings shall, in addition to fulfilling the checkout requirements of Members having Ratings, obtain permission from the Instructor at each class session.
+Class Members without appropriate Ratings shall, in addition to fulfilling the checkout requirements of Members having Ratings, obtain permission from the Instructor at each class session.

 #### Boat Reservations
 Instructors may reserve those boats needed for scheduled classes, subject to the restrictions of the Vice Commodore and/or Executive Council.